They see the average US adult something like times a month.

 If you see this, I acknowledge you!
 Here's to truly being alive, and the innate beingness and capacity of the Self as worthwhile.

-go to site Be Well.
+Be Well.
 Most people are too usual, too boring as to be of any interest.
 If you'd stop considering your life or existence "important", you can enjoy everything Google provides for free.

 - 7 Marks of a Gospel Community;